 - Put the tray in the freezer for at least 2 hours.

-- Play a game, go to park etc, etc,
+- Play a game or go to park (insert activity of your choice)

 - Pop the frozen fruit and yoghurt bites out of the moulds to eat straight away